scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 ### 58 Building a superhero team - Get your teammates to read this

-Share Andrew Ng's document and this blog post to help build your own, superhero ML team!
-Thanks for your time today.
+Share the joy of this blog post and Andrew's wonderful book with your own, superhero ML team!

 <img alt="Meme 58" width="400" src="https://scott.ai/img/ng/chap_58.png">